Learn more about receiving credit for prior learning through Portfolio

 The Portfolio review process for credit for prior learning has a non-refundable fee, payable to the registration staff at the student’s campus.
 The fees are assessed at 50% of the student’s tuition rate.

 A separate portfolio must be submitted for each course that a student is seeking credit.

-Exceptions may exist and need approval as CPL requests may not be accepted if student is in the process of applying for graduation at CMC.
+Exceptions may exist and need approval as credit for prior learning (CPL) requests may not be accepted if student is in the process of applying for graduation at CMC.
 Requests for exceptions must be made to CMC Registrar by the student and/or advisor.